 - Most of the Indian cooking is done, on top of the stove, or gas stove.
 Earlier, it was done over coal, or earthen stove, or wood coal.

-- Indians favor cast iron, or earthenware cooking pans.
-However, saucepans, or frying pans, of any material are being used these days.
+- Indians prefer cast iron, or earthenware cooking pans.
+However, saucepans, or frying pans, of any other materials are also being used these days.

-- A round bottomed cast iron pan, called kadhai, is most commonly used in India.
+- A round bottomed cast iron pan, called kadhai, is the most commonly used kitchen tool in India.

 - A wok is now popular for deep frying, and also for those recipes, which do not need cover, such as pakoras, upmas, samosas etc.